dekkit/Atari2600_Paddles_to_USB/README.md

 ## Alternatives
-If you want to try an alternative see the following link... (note: not my project)
+If you want to try an alternative that may work better for your needs, see the following link... (note: not my project)

 https://github.com/MiSTer-devel/Retro-Controllers-USB-MiSTer/tree/master/PaddleTwoControllersUSB